 Total is a premium multipurpose WordPress theme that comes with tons of features to create any type of website.
 The theme contains 5 slickly designed demo websites that can be imported and installed in a single click.
 It comes with 18 different home page customizer sections with multiple variations of layouts to display your homepage in different styles.
 You can easily enable/disable any of these sections or reorder them using the drag and drop process.

 Total is a fully translation-ready and multilingual WordPress theme.
 That means you can easily localize your website by translating the theme contents into the local language as well as building a website that can be viewed in multiple languages.

 Now that you have got the basic info of the theme let’s install the Polylang plugin on your WordPress website.
 In order to carry out this process, you will need to have the Total WordPress theme installed and activated on your website.

 The first thing you need to do is install the Polylang plugin.
 It is available on the WordPress.org repository.
 Download its copy and install and activate it on your website.

 Adding Languages for your Website

 Upon activating the plugin, you can see a new settings section – “Languages” on the left menu of your dashboard.
 Click on it.

 By default, Polylang contains 90+ different languages to choose the language of your website.

-Click on “Choose the language” drop down to select your first language.
-We have chosen English language.
-However, if you don’t want English language on your site, you can choose another language on your website.
+Click on the “Choose the language” drop-down to select your first language.
+We have chosen the English language.
+However, if you don’t want the English language on your site, you can choose another language on your website.

 Once you have selected the language, other columns will be automatically filled according to your chosen language.